-With its US$5.8 billion purchase of Sybase on Wednesday, SAP is placing a big bet that mobile business applications are the way of the future.
+With its US$5.8 billion purchase of Sybase announced Wednesday, SAP is placing a big bet that mobile business applications are the way of the future.

-"With Sybase, we see the opportunity to dramatically accelerate our presence in mobility," SAP chief technology officer Vishal Sikka said during a conference call to discuss the deal.
-"We can untether and mobilise every single deployment we have of core SAP products, as well as the SAP and Business Objects analytical products."
+"With Sybase, we see the opportunity to dramatically accelerate our presence in mobility," SAP CTO Vishal Sikka said during a conference call to discuss the deal.
+"We can untether and mobilize every single deployment we have of core SAP products, as well as the SAP and Business Objects analytical products."

 "Many of our customers, especially the largest ones, are trying to run real-time enterprises, and it's hard to do that when mobile workers don't have the data at their fingertips to make decisions in real time," said Jim Hagemann Snabe, one of SAP's co-CEOs.